AlexDegerman/AlexDegerman/README.md

 ### 🎬 Full-Stack App — *MovieCritic*

-**Thesis project: A movie discovery and review platform with infinite scroll and user authentication.**
+**Final project: A movie discovery and review platform with infinite scroll and user authentication.**
 Browse 12,000+ movies powered by the TMDb API and share reviews with the community.
 Four months of development from planning documentation to production deployment.

 ![Infinite Scroll Demo](./assets/infinitescroll.gif)